BenSernau/Metroidvania-Pathfinder/README.md

 2. Open any terminal and navigate to the folder that contains MetroidvaniaPathfinder.java.
 3. Type "javac MetroidvaniaPathfinder.java" to compile the project.
 4. Type "java MetroidvaniaPathfinder" and enter the dialogue.
+5. Pass one of my demo graphs into the dialogue or create your own (e.g., "map0.graph").

 ## Overview